Expedition Everest Review at Disney’s Animal Kingdom

 Total Average Experience Time with FastPass: 12 minutes.

 4th FastPass+ Availability: Expedition Everest enjoys a tremendous hourly capacity, so there are a lot of FastPass+ experiences out there.
 This, combined with the unexpected intensity of the ride causing people to cancel, make day-of availability better.
 Refresh throughout the day and Everest should come up with a convenient return time.

 Expect to Wait:

-When To Go: Like all major attractions, the best time to ride is right after the Animal Kingdom opens, in the final hour of operation, or with FastPass+.
+When To Go: Early in the morning, in the final hour of operation, or with FastPass+.
 You’ll want to avoid 10:30am to at least 4pm most days.

 Although not on par with many of Universal Studios’ or Six Flags’ coasters as far as speed and intensity are concerned, Expedition Everest excels because of the story and atmosphere.
 Disney is certainly capable of creating the world’s wildest coaster, but they simply don’t want to because it doesn’t really fit into what they do.
 What we do have is an excellent attraction that the entire family can enjoy.
 It’s not so intense that the younger crowd won’t want to ride it, but not so tame that teenagers and adults leave unimpressed.